dylanabramson33/Molecular-Graph-Neural-Network/README.md

 <h2> Current Features </h2>
 <ul>
   <li> Construct adjacency matrix from topology file. </li>
-  <li> Construct "forces"  adjacency matrix by computing which atoms are a small enough distance from eachother for Lennard-Jones Forces to be significant (2.5 angstroms by default). </li>
+  <li> Construct "forces"  adjacency matrix by computing which atoms are a small enough distance from each other for Lennard-Jones Forces to be significant (2.5 angstroms by default). </li>

 </ul>